dolphin-technologies/MOVE-sample-React/README.md

 This app is merely the minimal setup to initialise MOVE on your device using your own MOVE project.
 You may want to

-1. Fetch the results of your testing from the [MOVE API](https://docs.movesdk.com/move-platform/backend/getting-started-with-the-dolphin-move-timeline-service) and display the user timeline in your preferred enviornment (e.g. web page, app).
+1. Fetch the results of your testing from the [MOVE API](https://docs.movesdk.com/move-platform/backend/getting-started-with-the-dolphin-move-timeline-service) and display the user timeline in your preferred environment (e.g. web page, app).
-2. continue on other projects in the [MOVE github](https://github.com/dolphin-technologies).
+2. Continue on other projects in the [MOVE github](https://github.com/dolphin-technologies).
 For example the MOVE App is more complex and offers user interfaces for visualising the MOVE timeline.
-3. authentication using the API-key in the app is actually discouraged.
+3. Authentication using the API-key in the app is actually discouraged.
 Rather, we encourage you to request user tokens from the MOVE backend via your own backend.
 You can find sample code about this in github (both, Backend and Frontend code).

 ## Support

-Contact info@dolph.in
+Contact info@movesdk.com

 ## License